Tutorial: Review your individual Azure subscription bill

 Screenshot showing usage charges in an invoice.

-To reconcile your reservation purchase charges, in your CSV usage file, filter by ChargeType as Purchase, it will show all the reservation purchases charges for the month.
+To reconcile your reservation purchase charges, in your CSV usage file, filter by ChargeType as Purchase, it shows all the reservation purchases charges for the month.
 You can compare these charges by looking at MeterName and MeterSubCategory in the usage file to Resource and Type in your invoice respectively.

 Screenshot showing the summed value for MeterName.